 Right now I'm very worried that, you know, potentially you've got Turkish soldiers shooting at Kurdish soldiers, having American advisors in those formations.
 This is a potentially dangerous situation.
-Now, we have exceptionally talented leadership in U.S. Central Command, you know, General Votel and, of course, General Thomas at SOCOM.
-Those guys, you know, they are fully aware of all this.
-But that's a really difficult situation that I hope we can avoid rupturing this very important alliance.
+Now, we have exceptionally talented leadership in U.S. Central Command, General Votel and, of course, General Thomas at U.S. Special Operations Command.
+Those guys, they are fully aware of all this.
+But that's a really difficult situation and I hope we can avoid rupturing this very important alliance.